seltzer1717/just-maven-clojurescript-archetype/README.md

 # How it Works - Project Directory Structure, Config, Scripts, and `pom.xml`
 ## Exec Maven Plugin
 - ClojureScript compilation is Google Closure compilation which is a Java process.
-- The ClojureScript dependency jar doesn't compile cljs.main and other classes so we'll leverage Clojure to run ClojureScript.
+- The ClojureScript dependency jar doesn't compile cljs.main and other cljs namespaces to classes.
+  - We'll leverage Clojure to run ClojureScript instead.
 - The `exec-maven-plugin` let's you run java code in the same thread as the regular Maven JVM process (`mvn ...`).
 - This means we can use Clojure to compile ClojureScript.
-- The archetype uses the standard Maven ClojureScript dependency so no mysteries.
+- The archetype uses the standard Maven ClojureScript dependency so the process is still pure Maven dependency management.
 ## The `.clojure` Directory
 - `opts` directory
   - The `opts` directory holds the EDN options files that the ClojureScript `cljs.main` namespace will use.